trallard/v2/_pages/speaker.md

 <li> Have an enforceable Code of Conduct (CoC).
 You must have clearly defined methods for dealing with conflicts when they arise with trained staff to address conflicts and be prepared to handle complaints appropriately.
 CoCs are only as good as their enforcement. </li>
 <li>All areas that are part of the conference should be accessible (attendee seating, stage, social events).
 Even if you think this might not be necessary - remember folks decide to not self-identify.</li>
 </ul>
+<li> Retain intellectual property and ownership of my content.
+I always start my talk by indicating the license and allowed usage for the materials which also ensures I am correctly attributed and acknowledged for my work and effort.</li>

 ---